renderedtext/semaphore-docs-new/source/docs/docker/docker-authentication.md

 Feel free to reach out to our support team with any questions that you might have.

 ## What should you do to minimize the effect of the rate limit
-If you have a DockerHub account, **to avoid failing jobs we suggest that you start authenticating your pulls** in your Semaphore configuration.
+If you have a DockerHub account, **to avoid failing jobs, we suggest that you start authenticating** in your Semaphore configuration.
 Docker offers a rate limit of 200 pulls per 6 hours for their free plan accounts and unlimited pulls for Pro and Team Docker Hub accounts.
 Please check instructions on [how to authenticate Docker pulls](#how-to-authenticate-Docker-pulls) in the section below.

 ## How can you know if you are hitting the limit
-If you have exceeded the rate limit Docker will throw the `Too Many Requests` error.
+If you have exceeded the rate limit, Docker will throw the `Too Many Requests` error.
-In the job log check the output of your `docker pull` command, if you have exceeded the rate limit output will be the following:
+Check the output of your `docker pull` command in the job log, if you have exceeded the rate limit, the output will be the following:
 ```bash
 Error pulling image <docker-image-name>: Error response from daemon: toomanyrequests: Too Many Requests.`
 ```